Andrew Breeze: Work

 Breeze's British Battles 493–937: Mount Badon to Brunanburh was published in 2020 by Anthem Press.
 As well as reaffirming the Wiltshire site for the 493 battle, it gives new locations for various early conflicts.
 Amongst them are those of Arthur in 536–7 in southern Scotland and northern England; Degsastan in 603 near Dawyck, on the River Tweed, Scottish Borders; the Battle of Maserfield in 642 at Forden, Powys (and not Oswestry, Shropshire); and Brunanburh in 937 on the River Browney near Lanchester, County Durham (and not Bromborough in Cheshire/Merseyside).
 This work aims to provide a blueprint for locating a range of battles fought during this early period of British history.

+Breeze recently stated that his approach is primarily philological and evolving, and that he is not afraid to reject his own hypotheses if the facts prove them to be incorrect.
+During an academic interview, he revealed that he has been trying to correct a mistake in his publications about Castell Guinnion and Kirkgunzeon ever since proposing a hypothesis eleven years ago.
+He also expressed his frustration at the fact that his corrections are being ignored, with errors he corrected over ten years ago still being repeated.

 He was elected a Fellow of the Royal Historical Society in 1997 and of the Society of Antiquaries of London in 1996.